Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Harvest Rhubarb

 Don’t plan on harvesting from your rhubarb bed the first year.
 The plants need a year to grow out their roots.
-Keep them mulched and watered and remove the flowers.
+Keep the plants mulched and watered and remove the flowers.
 You want them to devote their energy into growing more roots to support larger plants in the future.
 In the fall after a hard frost, remove the dead leaves and stalks and add a thick layer of mulch.

 The second year of growth, you can harvest a few stalks from each plant when they reach are 12 to 18 inches tall and at least 1 inch thick.
 This is also a year that the plants need to grow and mature.
 Keep removing the flowers so your plants will increase in size rather than produce flowers and seeds.
 Just like in the first year, after a hard frost, remove the dead leaves and stalks and add a thick layer of mulch.